 For the purposes of this policy the definition of disability follows that set out in the Equality Act 2010 s.6.
-A person is therefore disabled if he or she has a physical or mental impairment which has a substantial and long term adverse effect on his or her ability to carry out normal day-to-day activities.
+A person is therefore disabled if that person has a physical or mental impairment which has a substantial and long term adverse effect on their ability to carry out normal day-to-day activities.
 'Substantial' means more than minor or trivial and 'long term' means 12 months or more.